-Timing: We will begin installing the new water main shortly, and expect the water main work to be completed in early March 2015.
-Restoration will follow in April 2015.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in mid May 2015.
+This includes restoration.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow on S. Marquette Road outside of our working hours.
+Traffic: We will allow traffic to flow on W. Marquette Road outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.